History of Berliner FC Dynamo (1989–2004): Crossroads, relegation and new sponsor (1999–2000)

-Club President Volkmar Wanski, vice president Ralf Rose, and treasurer Günter Mattkies resigned on 29 June 2000.
+Club President Volkmar Wanski, Vice President Ralf Rose, and treasurer Günter Mattkies resigned on 27 June 2000.
 The reason for the resignation of President Wanski was allegedly that the sponsor Lipro AG demanded greater influence in club decision making.
+Wanski said: "They wanted to reduce us to puppets".
 Lipro AG contributed 80 percent of the funds at the time.
-The sponsor was closely associated with sports director Hans Reker.
-Reker was appointed acting president by the economic council and was now temporarily in full control of the club.
+The sponsor was closely associated with sporting director Hans Reker.
+Reker was appointed acting president by the Economic Council and was now temporarily in full control of the club.
 The team lost several players after the 1999–2000 season.
-Mario Maek retired as a player; he would instead take on on the role of managing director of the club.
+Mario Maek retired as a player; he would instead take on the role of managing director of the club.
 Thorsten Boer returned to Union Berlin, Martino Gatti left for SV Babelsberg 03, Marcel Solomo for FC Erzgebige Aue, Tolga Günes for Tennis Borussia Berlin, and Norman Struck for VfL Halle 96.